wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 1. download the file from the shown below download link
 2. Unzip the downloaded file.
 3. Remove README.md ( not necessary but the file won't be used anyway )
-4. Move the extracted folder "SpaceEngineers" to your space engineers installation point, by defaul: C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\
+4. Move the extracted folder "SpaceEngineers" to your space engineers installation point.
+The default installation location is: `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\`
 5. Replace all
 6. Done!